ZONESTAR3D/Z8P/Z8P-MK2/1-Installation_Guide/readme.md

 ![](./pic/installX2.png)
 1. Rotate the lead screws to keep the same height
-2. Insert X idler to Z right carrier
+2. Insert X idler to Z right carrier.
-3. Hang the belt to the timing pulley
+3. Hang the belt to the timing pulley.
-4. Turn the wheel to let the belt in
+4. Turn the wheel to let the belt in.
-5. Fix X profile (Don’t tighten at first)
+5. Fix X profile (Don’t tighten at first).
-6. Fix the X idler
+6. Fix the X idler.

 ### 3. Install LCD screen
 ![](./pic/InstallLCDScreen.png)